-- California's ban on gas-powered vehicles will limit consumer choice and result in higher vehicle prices for all Americans, not just those in the affected states.
-Affordable gas-powered models are expected to be the first to be rationed in the Sec.
+- California's ban on gas cars will limit consumer choice and result in higher vehicle prices for all Americans, not just those in the affected states.
+Affordable gas car models are expected to be the first to be rationed in the Sec.
 177 states.
-Because California's mandate forces automakers to deliver EVs for sale in states irrespective of whether sufficient consumer demand exists for EVs, prices for new and used gas-powered vehicles will have to rise throughout the country to offset automaker losses. - California lacks the authority to ban gas powered vehicles as California's rule is "related to" fuel economy.
+Because California's mandate forces automakers to deliver EVs for sale in states irrespective of whether sufficient consumer demand exists for EVs, prices for new and used gas cars will have to rise throughout the country to offset automaker losses. - California lacks the authority to ban gas powered vehicles as California's rule is "related to" fuel economy.
 The Energy Policy and Conservation Act (Sec.
 32919(a)) explicitly preempts state laws, including California's, "related to fuel economy." - NADA supports a single, national fuel economy standard that is achievable, affordable, and maintains consumer vehicle choice.
-Banning gas-powered and hybrid vehicles is a significant national issue that should be decided by Congress, not unelected state officials in California.
+Banning gas and hybrid cars is a significant national issue that should be decided by Congress, not unelected state officials in California.